ology/techn.ology.net/blog/2018/03/24/making-chernoff-faces-with-perl/index.markdown

 ![](chernoff-face.gif)

 The results are satisfying, but [the code](https://github.com/ology/Graphics/blob/master/chernoff-face) needs some work to make it more generic...
-Click the image to see it animated.

 The program reads-in a text file of 5-dimensional comma separated values and builds a cartoon face having dimensions for head width, mouth width, eye spacing, eye size (diameter) and nose width, for each data row.